alisawuffles/olmo-core-doc/README.md

 ```bash
 python src/examples/llm/train.py tutorial-run-01 --dry-run
 ```
-Note that the single positional argument expected by the script is the name of the run.
-Now let's try it again while overriding a few config options:
+Note that the single positional argument provided, here `tutorial-run-01`, is the name of the run.
+Now we can try overriding a few config options and verify that the corresponding fields in the printed config have changed.
 ```bash
 python src/examples/llm/train.py tutorial-run-01 --dry-run \
   --data_loader.prefetch_factor=4 \